 These two Virginia Beach hiking trails make up a two-mile loop that encircles the natural area with views aplenty of maritime forest and tidal marsh.

 There isn’t much signage, but generally, if you stay right, you’ll be on the correct path.
-With an elevation gain of just seven feet, it’s okay to veer off course now and again.
+With an elevation gain of seven feet, you can veer off now and again.

-At First Landing State Park, an easy hike on the Bald Cypress Trail guides hikers over a freshwater cypress swamp that wows with quirky bald cypress trees with knobby “knees.”
+At First Landing State Park, a hike on the Bald Cypress Trail guides hikers over a freshwater cypress swamp with quirky bald cypress trees with knobby “knees.”

-This shaded loop hike in Virginia Beach begins to the right of the Trail Center.
-Meander along a trail of crushed pine needles, packed sand and wooden boardwalk.
+This loop hike in Virginia Beach begins to the right of the Trail Center.
+Walk along a trail of crushed pine needles, packed sand and wooden boardwalk.

 A delightful hike at any time, this hike is bucket list-worthy when completed in late-fall and winter.
 Murky waters transform into a delightful rainbow of colors.